 Cantor Broekhuysen deeply values opportunities to pursue both spiritual enrichment and social justice in interfaith environments.
 She is a member of the Greater Haverhill Clergy Association, a founding member of the Merrimack Valley Sanctuary Network, and a T’ruah chaveirah (fellow).
 Cantor Vera Broekhuysen is a 2019-2020 Global Justice Fellow with the American Jewish World Service, studying and traveling and advocating with a cohort of 13 other American Jewish spiritual leaders.
 In November of 2018, Cantor Broekhuysen was honoured at the Merrimack Valley Project’s annual MICAH (Ministry In Community Action Honoree) Dinner, for her work in immigration justice in the Merrimack Valley of Massachusetts.
 While in cantorial school, Cantor Broekhuysen led an interfaith, cross-campus singing group (through the Center for Inter-Religious & Communal Leadership Education at both Hebrew College and Andover-Newton Theological Seminary) and with CIRCLE Fellow Maryam Sharrieff, co-created a series of events and workshops exploring the female voice in relationship to text and spiritual authority within Judaism and Islam.

 Cantor Broekhuysen is a member and former secretary of the New England Board of Cantors (NEBC).
 In March of 2018, she helped organize, and performed in, “From Out of the Storm: Cantors Respond to Devastation,” a successful benefit concert on behalf of the Jewish communities in Puerto Rico and the Virgin Islands who were impacted by Hurricanes Maria and Jose.
 This event was cosponsored by NEBC and Temple Beth Zion of Brookline, MA.
-Cantor Broekhuysen has been a member of the Zamir Chorale of Boston since 2012; she also performs with Kol Arev, Hebrew College’s vocal ensemble, in their Klezmer Kabbalat Shabbat service.
+Cantor Broekhuysen was a proud member of the Zamir Chorale of Boston from 2012-2018; she also performs with Kol Arev, Hebrew College’s vocal ensemble, in their Klezmer Kabbalat Shabbat service.